Distributed Data You Can Afford

 Fig 2: “Data Infra as a Platform”

-In there Martin rightly points to the “Data Lake” as the SPOF.
+In there, Martin rightly points to the “Data Lake” as the SPOF.
 I might define a “data lake” as a synonym for “database cluster”.
 These days “living in the Cloud”.
-The whole point of this post is to present the 2021 version of “data infra as a platform” actual implementation.
+The whole point of this post is to present the 2021 version of the “data infra as a platform” actual implementation.
 Available, resilient, simple, and the one you can pay for.
-Mine is actually a Technical Architecture of the same concept.
+My below is actually a Technical Architecture of the same concept.
+But I call it

 Fig 4:physical partitioning